ivavay/ivavay/README.md

 ### 🌼 A little bit about me

 I'm a developer based in Taipei, Taiwan.
 Graduate from [AppWorks School](https://school.appworks.tw/) in Taipei ☘️ Formerly at a medical AI startup doing frontend.
+Writing very occasionally on [Dev.to](https://dev.to/ivavay).

 ### ☘️ Currently working on
-- Keeping my dev blog up to date <https://dev.to/ivavay>
+- Fullstack Open course